• Skip to main content

 • Author

-Native speakers say “nami” to mean ‘wave’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “nami” more clearly.
+There are a few homophones, but native speakers use nami normally to mean a ‘wave’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I’m explaining this word in detail based on its kanji character.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand nami more clearly.
 Then, let’s get started!

 Contents